quadram-institute-bioscience/workshops-2024/_posts/2023-01-10-large-scale.md

 ## When
-Both groups will be in the Institute between the 20th to the 24th of May, and there will be a workshop on the morning of the 21st (Tuesday) and the afternoon of the 22nd (Wednesday).
+Both groups will be in the Institute between the 20th to the 24th of May, and there will be a workshop on the morning of the 21st (Tuesday) and on the afternoon of the 22nd (Wednesday).
-Tuesday's section theme will be provisionally "Comparative Genomics of the Tree of Life", and Wednesday will be "Petascale Structure Prediction".
+Tuesday's section theme will be "Comparative Genomics of the Tree of Life", and on Wednesday we'll have a "Petascale Structure Prediction and Phylogenetics" session, with a panel discussion led by our own [Dipali Singh](https://quadram.ac.uk/people/dipali-singh/).
 Check this space for updates.

 ## References
 A small list of recent selected publications from the groups involved in the workshop (with guests highlighted in bold):